 First, let’s take a look at some of the questions you should be asking yourself before you decide to hire an outside firm.
 Outsourcing your blog writing or link building work isn’t always the best option, and before you choose a firm, you should know exactly why you’re looking for one in the first place.

 You should also consider whether you’re interested in outsourcing the entire SEO campaign, or just a fraction of it.
-If you already perform some tasks yourself, you should outline a list of services you’ll need from an outsourced firm, such as:
+If you already perform some tasks yourself, you should outline a list of services you’ll need from an outsourced firm.

 Once you have a loose idea of your main goals and needs, you can start looking for an SEO agency that can help you get the work done.